 Once the applications have been received, the company conducts telephone screening interviews with potential candidates.
 Successful candidates at this stage are invited to an assessment centre, which includes an interview, a manual dexterity test, a climbing assessment (where applicable), situational judgement test, a test for colour blindness and a qualifications validation.

-National Grid's apprenticeship programmes comprise the following elements:
+National Grid's apprenticeship programmes comprise of the following elements:

 Training delivery is a combination of formal and informal tuition, experiential learning, distance learning, computer-based training, projects and assignments.